gacarrillor/AppendFeaturesToLayer/README.md

  4. **Update existing features in an existing (`target`) layer based on a `source` layer**.

     The `Append Features to Layer` algorithm can search for duplicates while copying features from `source` to `target` layers.
 If duplicates are found, the algorithm can **update** the existing feature's geometry/attributes based on the new feature, instead of appending it.
+In other words, the algorithm performs an **Upsert** (Update or Insert a feature).
 You can find more details below.

 ### How does it work?